wxk6b1203/lla/README.md

 	longitude latitude
 	123 55
 	```
+	*Notes: both space and comma are okey.
+Because it is parse by regex*
+	**At this moment interactive is ready to be used**
 3. xls mode: read ll from xls, then output address.
 The xls should include two colums, which refer to longitude and latitude.
 	format:
 	```